 Before and after clinic sessions as well as between appointments, all surfaces in the clinic which may have been touched are thoroughly cleaned using an alcohol-based solution.
 This includes chairs, desks, card machines, pens and door handles.
 All floors are mopped with soapy water at least once a day.

 We no longer use fabric couch covers nor towels as these are a potential risk.
-Paper couch covers and hand towels will be used instead.
+Paper couch covers and hand towels are used instead.

 There is a fifteen minute gap between appointments to allow sufficient time to clean and air the room.

 All patients are screened before attending the clinic to minimise the risk from an infected person coming to clinic.
 Initially this is done by a form and followed up with a phone call if needed.

-Patients will be asked to wash their hands on arrival and to wear a facemask of some description.
-If you do not have a facemask, don’t worry, you’ll be able to buy one at the Clinic.
+Patients will be asked to wear a facemask of some description.
+If you do not have a facemask, don’t worry, you’ll be able to obtain one at the Clinic.